 We met in the 1990s in university, when we were just 19 years old.
 Big hair, big dreams!
 And we weathered it all together.
 Life has thrown us a few curve balls along the way, but mostly it has been very good to us, and together we have built a life I wouldn't trade for anything.
 I think I picked well, even if he does give me a blank stare when I ramble on about Perle cotton thread, Denyse Schmidt, or worsted vs aran weight yarn.
 Does not read the blog unless physically forced: "Why read it?
 I live it!"
 Which is actually pretty handy as I can show off my fabric and yarn purchases without being caught!

-Our firstborn and only son, Big G is an eight year old hockey loving type-A perfectionist, competitive to the core!
+Our firstborn and only son, Big G is our eleven year old hockey loving type-A perfectionist, competitive to the core!
 He was a textbook baby and continues to be a rule follower.
 He will be the first to tell you if something is fair or not.
 He is good at everything he tries, unless it involves talking to people...shy as can be!
 He is sentimental, can't part with a stuffed toy or anything, really, and loves to hear stories about when he was a baby.
 He has a strong sense of loyalty.
 He receives my handmade gifts with a true appreciation that warms my heart.

 My sweet little dreamer.
-Six years old going on sixteen!
+Ten years old going on sixteen!
 Independent from Day 1.
 This girl beats to her own drum, and is on her own timeline (especially when it comes to getting ready for school in the morning).
 There is no telling her what to do!
 She oozes with creativity- nothing is what it seems, she sees everything differently through her eyes and the world is her canvas.
 My designing buddy.
 Always performing made-up plays, songs and dances.
 She has a heart of gold.

 Our youngest, so named because there is no holding this girl back!
 She won't be left out of anything.
-Almost five years old now, she is full of spunk and light, always giggling and eager to cuddle.
+Eight years old now, she is full of spunk and light, always giggling and eager to cuddle.
 Usually can be seen with her sidekick "Kitty" in hand.
 She is a blend of the older two...competitive and sporty but also creative.
 Always singing a tune.
 Mommy's girl.

 Our fur baby!
-Over 12 years old now, he was the first of our babies, and is now the most neglected!
+Over 15 years old now, he was the first of our babies, and is now the most neglected!
 Though I think he prefers neglect to the overzealous attention he receives from his human siblings!
 A good boy.
 And smart- can generally be found snoozing on a soft quilt somewhere :)

 Thanks for stopping by my blog and for taking a little time to learn about me and my family.
 Glad to have you here!

-4 comments:
+7 comments:

 But where in the world are you?
 That's what I always like to know. :-)